NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Data_Download_DTT_UI.md

 ##Settings and Advanced Settings

 The Data Transfer Tool UI has advanced logging and retry functions.
+The list of features on the Settings page is as follows: